-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2022 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transi tion period from to Co ommission file number: 000-2 9823 N LABORATORI ame of registrant as specified in Delaware 74-2793174 (State or other jurisdiction of incorporation or or ganization) (I.R.S.
-Employer Identification No.) 400 West Cesar Chavez, Austin, Tex (Address of principal executive offices 78701 (Zip Code) (512) 416-8500 nt's telephone number, including egistered pursuant to Section 12 Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value SLAB The NASDAQ Stock Market LLC Securities regis stered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a we ell-known seasoned issuer, as d lefined in Rule 405 of the Securities Act. ⊠ Yes ☐ No Indicate by check mark if the registrant is not re equired to file reports pursuant to o Section 13 or Section 15(d) of the Act. ☐ Yes ⊠ No nths (or for such shorter period d to be filed by Sections 13 or 15(d) of the Securities that the registrant was required to file such reports), No of this chapter) during the prece ery Interactive Data File required to be submitted eding 12 months (or for such shorter period that the y.
-See the definitions of "large a accelerated filer, a non-accelerated filer, a smaller accelerated filer," "accelerated filer," "smaller reporting Large accelerated filer $oximes$ Accelerated filer $oximes$ No n-accelerated filer Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by ch complying with any new or revised financial accoun elected not to use the extended transition period for int to Section 13(a) of the Exchange Act. porting under Section 404(b) of estation to its management's assessment of the the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \square Yes \boxtimes No The aggregate market value of the voting and non-voting common equity held d by non-affiliates computed by reference to the price at which the common equity was last sold as of the last business day of the registrant's most recently completed second fiscal quarter (July 1, 2022) was approximately \$4.3 billion (assuming, for this purpose, that only directors and officers are deemed affiliates).
+(Mark One) ⋈ ANNUAL REPORT PURSUANT TO SECTIO For the fisc cal year ended Decembe r 30, 2023 TRANSITION REPORT BURGUANT TO SEC or THE OFOURITIES EVOLUNIOE ACT OF 4004 - ' , THE SECURITIES EXCHANGE ACT OF 1934 For the transition ı period from iission file number: 000-2 to (Exact name LABORATOR of registrant as specified i n its charter) Delaware 74-2793174 (State or other jurisdiction of incorporation or organi ization) (I.R.S.
+Employer Identification No.) 400 West Cesar Chavez, Austin, Texas (Address of principal executive offices) 78701 (Zip Code) (riddiese er principal executive erilese) (E42) 44C 9E00 (Elp 3333) (512) 416-8500 elephone number, includir ered pursuant to Section 1 Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value SLAB The NASDAQ Stock Market LLC Securities registere d pursuant to Section 12(c a) of the Act: None Indicate by check mark if the registrant is a well-kn nown seasoned issuer, as defined in Rule 405 of the Securities Act. $oximes$ Yes $oxdot$ No Indicate by check mark if the registrant is not requir ed to file reports pursuant to Section 13 or Section 15(d) of the Act. ☐ Yes ⊠ No Indicate by check mark whether the registrant (1) Exchange Act of 1934 during the preceding 12 months and (2) has been subject to such filing requirements for (or for such shorter period Indicate by check mark whether the registrant has pursuant to Rule 405 of Regulation S-T (§232.405 of th registrant was required to submit such files). \boxtimes Yes \square N is chapter) during the pred Indicate by check mark whether the registrant is a reporting company, or an emerging growth company.
+Se company" and "emerging growth company" in Rule 12b- ee the definitions of "large Large accelerated filer ⊠ Accelerated filer □ Non-ac ccelerated filer Smalle reporting company 🗌 Emerging growth company 🗌 If an emerging growth company, indicate by check complying with any new or revised financial accounting elected not to use the extended transition period for ant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant ha effectiveness of its internal control over financial reporti registered public accounting firm that prepared or issued ng under Section 404(b) o If securities are registered pursuant to Section 12(registrant included in the filing reflect the correction of a Indicate by check mark whether any of those error based compensation received by any of the registrant's e Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). \square Yes \boxtimes No The aggregate market value of the voting and non- at which the common equity was last sold as of the last (July 1, 2023) was approximately \$4.9 billion (assuming business day of the regis